quadsurf/react-curriculum/01-introduction-to-react.md

 In the code above, both the `h1` and `input` elements need be updated to reflect what the user has typed.
 In other words, the component's `this.state.who` value needs to be updated.
 To do that, the `this.setState()` function is called with a `nextState` object.
 This function performs a *shallow* merge of the `nextState` object into the current `this.state` object.
 The resulting object is automatically reassigned back into `this.state` variable for you.

-After the merge, the component is also automatically re-rendered thus updating the user interface.
+After the merge, the component is also automatically re-rendered, updating the user interface.
 Because of this, you *never* modify the `this.state` object directly.
 To change a component's state, always use the `this.setState()` function.

 React thinks of components as simple **state machines**.
 By thinking of a component as being in various states, it's easy to keep your user interface consistent.
 In React, you simply update a component's state using the `this.setState()` function and it will render a new user interface based on this new state.
 React efficiently updates the DOM using a process called **reconciliation** which we'll study later.